 © The Author(s) 2019.
 Published by Baishideng Publishing Group Inc. All rights reserved.

-Core tip: This study investigated the characteristics of Internet use and problematic Internet use (PIU), in drug addicts through a specific questionnaire.
-The findings indicated that PIU is more common in subjects taking cocaine and cannabis rather than opioids or alcohol, who were also affected by pathological gambling.
-This suggests a favouring role of stimulant drugs towards behavioural addictions.
-The relationship between time spent online and body mass index indicates that Internet use might be one of the factors promoting weight gain and obesity.
-Prevention of addictions should take into consideration PIU that nowadays represents a worldwide epidemic.
+Core tip: This study investigated the characteristics of Internet use and problematic Internet use (PIU) in drug addicts through a specific questionnaire.
+The findings indicated that PIU is more common in subjects taking cocaine and cannabis than in subjects taking opioids or alcohol, and they were also affected by pathological gambling.
+This suggests a favoring role of stimulant drugs in behavioral addictions.
+The relationship between time spent online and body mass index indicates that Internet use might be a factor that promotes weight gain and obesity.
+Addiction prevention should take into consideration PIU, which currently represents a worldwide epidemic.

 Baroni S, Marazziti D, Mucci F, Diadema E, Dell’Osso L. Problematic Internet use in drugs addicts under treatment in public rehab centers.
 World J Psychiatr 2019; In press